 Description

 These gluten free meatballs hearty comfort food at it’s best!
 Made without breadcrumbs and just a handful of simple ingredients like ground beef, ground pork, almond flour, onions, parsley, and a flavorful blend of seasonings.
+They are baked until nicely browned, and then finish cooking by simmering in your favorite jarred marinara sauce.
 The perfect thing to make when you’re craving a wholesome Italian inspired dinner!
-Gluten free, dairy free, paleo, Whole30 option.

 Ingredients